-Apply for protection against infringements of intellectual property rights on imports into and exports out of the UK from 1 January 2021.
+Apply for protection against infringements of intellectual property rights on imports into and exports out of the UK.

 As an intellectual property rights holder, you can help to protect your rights by making an Application for Action.
 This requests Border Force to detain goods suspected of infringing a range of rights including:

-To make sure your rights are protected on 1 January 2021 you should make an Application for Action to protect your rights in the:
+To make sure your rights are protected you should make an Application for Action to protect your rights in the:

 - UK using the online form

-- EU via another member state on the Europa website and send it to an EU customs department (PDF)
+- EU by another member state on the Europa website and send it to an EU customs department (PDF)

 We cannot guarantee that EU applications submitted to the UK (including national and union applications) through the Europa website will be processed.
-This is because this can take up to 30 days and we will not have access to EU systems after 31 December 2020.
+This is because it can take up to 30 days and we will not have access to EU systems.

 You can find out more about EU legislation on customs protection of intellectual property rights on the Europa website.